Logan-L1/Logan-L1/README.md

 ### Why I Made This

-I am currently studying cybersecurity and looking to start my career in that industry.
+I have recently graduated with a bachelor's cybersecurity degree graduate and I am looking to start my career in that industry.
 In the meantime I am entertaining myself with random technical projects such as this and my online resume which can be found with this link [Online Resume](https://logan-l1.github.io/online_resume/).
-Also working on cybersecurity projects to demostrate my skills.
+Also working on cybersecurity projects to demonstrate my skills.

 ### Other Technical Hobbies

-Other then cybersecurity I am very interested in trading stocks and forex and have created bots to trade automaticlly.
+Other then cybersecurity I am very interested in trading stocks and forex and have created bots to trade automatically.
 I have worked with python to create a bot that worked with Broker Alpaca's API.
 I have also created forex trading bots using MetaTrader 4 and 5 using its coding languages MQL4 and MQL5.

 ### Get In Touch With Me